 State Transition through Simulation

-The resolution model outputs actions that are assigned to the corresponding conflict aircraft for execution, and meanwhile, the current state of aircraft transfer from to the next time step state.
+The resolution model outputs actions that are assigned to the corresponding conflict aircraft for execution and the current state of aircraft transfer from to the next time step state.
 The state transfer function of this paper is embedded in the trajectory prediction module of the Air Traffic Operation Simulation System (ATOSS), developed by our laboratory.
 According to the flight performance data in BADA, this module calculates and updates the aircraft state in a certain time step, including longitude and latitude, altitude, horizontal speed, heading, turning radius and vertical speed.

 Reward Function